 “We’re not the most talented team in America, we’re just the National Champions.” – Coastal Carolina Head Coach, Gary Gilmore on winning the 2016 National Championship

-The 2018 Super Regionals lived up to their billing and then some.
-Come-from-behind victories, back-and-forth battles, and an extra-inning walk-off home run to send defending champion Florida back to Omaha to cap off what was a wild weekend.
-It’s hard to imagine how the College World Series will match the intensity and excitement of the last two weekends of D1 baseball, but Omaha will have something up its sleeve.
-As 8 teams battle it out for the D1 baseball crown, we thought we would share some lessons from Coastal Carolina’s magical run to the top of college baseball two years ago.
+The 2019 Super Regionals lived up to their billing and then some.
+Come-from-behind victories, back-and-forth battles, unexpected blow-outs and extra-inning nail biters that kept fans on edge until the very last out.
+It’s hard to imagine how the College World Series will match the intensity and excitement of the last two weeks of D1 baseball, but Omaha has already proven it has something up its sleeve.
+As the 8 teams battle it out for the D1 baseball crown, we thought we would share some lessons from Coastal Carolina’s magical run to the top of college baseball three years ago.
 Will our top 3 lessons from the 2016 champion be relevant to this year’s contenders?
 Keep reading to find out!

 - Have fun and play with enthusiasm!
 The longer the games lasted, the more energy Coastal played with.
 It was incredible how hard they played and how much they enjoyed their time on the field.
 Even when the fans’ heartbeats quickened, Coastal was calm, cool and collected.
 Rather than panicking, players seemed to have even more fun and energy in the big moments!
 When things get tense, it’s important to remember that those moments are the reason why you are striving to play at the highest level.
 Weeks down the road, no one will remember those who faltered or faded into the background.
 They will remember those who rose to the top.
 You have nothing to lose, so go for it!